DarthFloopy/CLI-Chess-Rating-Getter/README.md

 # CLI-Chess-Rating-Getter
 A UNIX/Linux/Mac command-line tool to get a player's current rating from the US Chess Website.
+NOTE: THIS IS NOT CURRENTLY FINISHED!
+(I. e., it's buggy.)

 This program was written and tested on a Mac.